droonga/droonga.org/reference/catalog/version2/index.md

 : True.
 Overridable in `dataset` and `volume` definition.

-In order to define a volume which consists of a collection of `slices`, the way how slice recodes into slices must be decided.
+In order to define a volume which consists of a collection of `slices`, the way how slice records into slices must be decided.

 The slicer function that specified as `slicer` and the column (or key) specified as `dimension`,